Harold Harefoot: Death

 Harold died at Oxford on 17 March 1040, just as Harthacnut was preparing an invasion force of Danes, and was buried at Westminster Abbey.
 His body was subsequently exhumed, beheaded, and thrown into a fen bordering the Thames when Harthacnut assumed the throne in June 1040.
 The body was subsequently recovered by fishermen, and resident Danes reportedly had it reburied at their local cemetery in London.
 The body was eventually buried in a church in the City of Westminster, which was fittingly named St. Clement Danes.
 A contradictory account in the Knýtlinga saga (13th century) reports Harold buried in the city of Morstr, alongside his half-brother Harthacnut and their father Cnut.
 While mentioned as a great city in the text, nothing else is known of Morstr.
 The Heimskringla by Snorri Sturluson reports Harold Harefoot to have been buried at Winchester, again alongside Cnut and Harthacnut.

+S 1467 dated 1038–1040 is a partisan account of Harold's restoration of Sandwich to Christ Church, which was disputed between Christ Church and St Augustine's.

 The cause of Harold's death is uncertain.
 Katherine Holman attributes the death to "a mysterious illness".
-An Anglo-Saxon charter attributes the illness to divine judgment.
+An Anglo-Saxon charter attributes the illness to divine judgement.
 Harold had reportedly claimed Sandwich for himself, thereby depriving the monks of Christchurch.
 Harold is described as lying ill and in despair at Oxford.
 When monks came to him to settle the dispute over Sandwich, he "lay and grew black as they spoke".
 The context of the event was a dispute between Christchurch and St Augustine's Abbey, which took over the local toll in the name of the king.
 There is little attention paid to the illness of the king.
 Harriet O'Brien feels this is enough to indicate that Harold died of natural causes, but not to determine the nature of the disease.
 The Anglo-Saxons themselves would consider him elf-shot (attacked by elves), their term for any number of deadly diseases.
 Michael Evans points out that Harold was only one of several youthful kings of pre-Conquest England to die following short reigns.
 Others included Edmund I (reigned 939–946, murdered at age 25), Eadred (reigned 946–955, died at age 32), Eadwig (reigned 955–959, died at age 19), Edmund Ironside (reigned 1016, died at age 26), and Harthacnut (reigned 1040–1042, who would die at age 24).
 Evans wonders whether the role of king was dangerous in this era, more so than in the period after the Conquest, or whether hereditary diseases were in effect since most of these kings were members of the same lineage, the House of Wessex.